Comparison12 min read

 Affiliate Partners: Scaled Traffic, Lower Quality, Higher Volume

-A B2B affiliate drives traffic to your sign-up flow via content, ads, comparison reviews, or product roundups.
-They earn commission on resulting paid customers tracked through cookies or unique links.
+A B2B affiliate drives traffic to your site or contact flow via content, ads, comparison reviews, or roundups.
+They earn commission on resulting signed clients tracked through unique links or referral codes.
 Unlike referral partners, they rarely interact with the prospect directly — the relationship is media-based, not relationship-based.

 What makes affiliates work: reach.
-A SaaS comparison site like G2 can drive 1,000 evaluations to your product in a quarter; your direct team would never reach that many qualified buyers organically.
+A directory, review site, or niche newsletter can put your firm in front of hundreds of prospective clients in a quarter; your direct team would never reach that many qualified buyers organically.

 Ideal affiliate partners:

-• Newsletter writers, YouTube reviewers, and bloggers with focused audiences of operators.
+• Newsletter writers, YouTube creators, and bloggers with focused audiences of SMB owners and IT buyers.

-• Agencies and consultants who recommend tools at scale to their client base.
+• Consultants and bookkeepers who recommend IT providers at scale to their client base.

-• Adjacent SaaS companies whose audience overlaps yours — their partner-marketing posts can carry meaningful affiliate volume.
+• Complementary technology vendors whose audience overlaps yours — their partner-marketing posts can carry meaningful affiliate volume.

 When affiliates fail: attribution gaps, fraud, and missing fraud protection.
 Trademark-bid spending on your branded keywords, coupon stuffing, and last-click attribution that steals credit from your direct funnel are all common — and structurally damaging — affiliate problems that mature programs detect and police.